Coupled cluster theory: Towards an algebraic geometry formulation: Coupled Cluster Equations

 \section{Coupled Cluster Equations}

-In order to approximate solutions to the Schr\"odinger equation using coupled cluster theory, we need to derive working equations that can be solved numerically.
+In order to approximate solutions to the Schr\"odinger equation using CC theory, we need to derive working equations that can be solved numerically.
 There is a variety of ways the exponential ansatz can be used to derive numerical schemes that approximately solve the Schr\"odinger equation.
-We shall focus here on the most common application, i.e., the projected single-reference coupled cluster approach.
-In this approach, we define the coupled-cluster energy as
+We shall focus here on the most common application, i.e., the projected single-reference CC approach.
+In this approach, we define the CC energy as